 The panicles are a little more open and airy than Chantilly Lace and the flowers are also mixed fertile and sterile flowers.
-Likewise, when we went back for cuttings it was buzzing with bees pollinating the flowers.
+Likewise, when we went back for cuttings it was buzzing with bees and butterflies pollinating the flowers.

 Last summer in zone 8a, the flowers didn't antique at all, but maybe they will blush pink in cooler zones.

 We have some grown as single trunks so you can train as a standard, others are multiple-stemmed, so please request which type you'd like when you order.

 Chantilly Lace is a mix of fertile and sterile flowers so it attracts pollinators

 the panicle flower heads are lighter and don't cause the stems to flop